Can AI power the Global Mapping and Quantification of Animal Suffering? the Pain Atlas Project

 Wladimir J Alonso, Cynthia Schuck-Paim

-One of the key figures behind many technological advancements in AI is Demis Hassabis.
+Demis Hassabis is one of the key figures behind many technological advancements in AI.
 In his TED talk “How AI Is Unlocking the Secrets of Nature”, he illustrates a groundbreaking achievement where AI saved an estimated one billion year’s worth of research hours in molecular biology.
 Traditionally, solving the three-dimensional structure of a protein takes a PhD student 4-5 years, but with AI this could be done in minutes.
 In just one year, the AI-based AlphaFold project described the structure of the 200 million known proteins, which will greatly contribute to advance our understanding and treatment of many diseases.
 The capabilities of AI have the potential to revolutionize other scientific fields too, at a pace that is difficult to comprehend.

 We propose that one such field is the large-scale mapping and quantification of animal suffering, and that the analytical tools required for this task are already available.

 Recruiting AI to help quantify animal suffering

-To quantify affective experiences, we depart from a very different reality, since there is not yet any method that enables directly accessing subjective affective states.
+AlphaFold used AI by training a deep learning model on a vast dataset of known protein structures and their corresponding amino acid sequences, enabling it to predict new structures from new sequences.
+To quantify (negative or positive) affective experiences, we depart from a very different reality, since there is not yet any method that enables directly accessing subjective affective states.
 Therefore, different from proteins, there is no dataset of known correspondences that can be used by deep learning models.

 However, a method to estimate the key elements of affective experiences – duration and intensity – has been recently made available through the development of the Welfare Footprint Framework (WFF).
 Over the last few years, the WFF has been used to estimate the welfare impact of animal welfare reforms and interventions in different species.
 Although originally developed for use by researchers, the WFF is nevertheless highly suitable for use by AI, specifically in Large Language Models (LLMs) like OpenAI’s GPT series, Google’s Gemini, Anthropic’s Claude, and Meta’s LLaMA.

 One particularly critical part of this process, where the WFF made its major contribution, is in the description and quantification of affective states.
-This is explained in more detail elsewhere, but in short, the method for describing negative experiences is performed with the Pain-Track and follows two basic stages:
+This is explained in more detail elsewhere, but in short, the method for describing negative experiences is performed with the Pain-Track (Fig. 2) and follows two basic stages:

 Breaking Down the Experience: because the intensity of most experiences fluctuates over time (e.g., it may increase as a disease advances, or reduce as healing progresses), each experience is divided into meaningful time segments, each representing an expected intensity pattern.
 For example, the pain from stubbing a toe starts with sharp, immediate pain lasting seconds, followed by acute pain with swelling, lasting minutes.
 This continues through secondary pain and bruising (minutes to hours), subacute pain and healing (hours to days), and mild residual pain during recovery.
 This approach can be applied to any unpleasant experience, such as disease, injury, fear, frustration, or hunger.